 Demand for housing finance had continued to pick up, driven by owner-occupiers, although new lending to investors had also increased.
 Members noted that there had been a pick-up in issuance of residential mortgage-backed securities by non-banks at favourable spreads, which had been accompanied by an increase in their share of the household lending market.
 Lending to businesses had also increased a little in preceding months, reflecting a pick-up in lending to large businesses.

 Considerations for monetary policy

-Despite these generally positive developments, wage and price pressures had remained subdued and were expected to remain so for several years.
-The economy had been operating with considerable spare capacity and the unemployment rate was still too high.
-It would take some time to reduce this spare capacity and for the labour market to be tight enough to generate wage increases consistent with achieving the inflation target.
-It was likely that wages growth would need to be sustainably above 3 per cent, which was well above its current level.
+Members also noted that public sector wage policies were likely to restrain aggregate wage outcomes.
+It would take some time for spare capacity to be reduced and the labour market to be tight enough to generate wage increases consistent with achieving the inflation target.
+Moreover, it was likely that wages growth would need to be sustainably above 3 per cent, which was well above its current level.

-Members noted that housing market conditions had strengthened further over preceding months, with prices rising in most markets.
-Growth in housing credit to owner-occupiers had risen, with strong demand from first-home buyers.
-In contrast, growth in housing credit to investors had remained subdued.
-Given the environment of rising housing prices and low interest rates, the Bank would be monitoring trends in housing borrowing and the maintenance of lending standards carefully.
+Members noted that housing markets had strengthened further, with prices continuing to increase in all major markets.
+Housing credit growth had also strengthened, with strong demand from owner-occupiers, especially first-home buyers.
+Given the environment of strong demand for housing, rising housing prices and low interest rates, members agreed on the importance of maintaining lending standards and carefully monitoring trends in borrowing.

 The Board reaffirmed the existing policy settings, namely:

 - a target for the cash rate of 0.1 per cent